elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint

-- {:.pr.i} That's fine, gentlemen.
-Can you now repeat everything you just proposed to us to my troops?
+- {:.pr.i} That's fine.
+Gentlemen, can you now repeat everything you just proposed to us to my troops?

 *(Assembly.
 The sound of djembe.)*

 - {:.sp} The Man Reciter.

-- {:.pr} The hostile collapse of the tower, the mountain, the lighthouse stops to hesitate by the trigger's edge.
+- {:.pr} The hostile collapse of the tower, the mountain, __the lighthouse stops to hesitate by the trigger's edge__.
-- A necklace of convenient pearls no longer numbs the anxiety
+- A necklace of __convenient__ pearls no longer numbs the anxiety
 - {:.pr} Sprawling apostrophes come to life in the distance, like cataclysms
 - Silence already poisons every fiber
 - Half-swallowed hieroglyphic gestures signal